-Creating a sales script template may seem like a daunting task because every conversation and every prospect is so unique.
+Creating a sales script template may seem like a daunting task because every conversation and every prospect is unique.
 But even with that being the case, we have developed a process that you can use to create a template that will work for you.

 Sections for Your Template

 Before we talk about creating some of the talk tracks for your pitch, let’s outline some of the main sections that we recommend that you include in your sales script template.

 - Introduction: A sentence or two about how you open the call.

 - Elevator Pitch: One to two sentences that provide a glimpse of how you help your customers.

 - Pre-Qualifying Questions: A set of questions that you can ask to learn more about the prospect and assess if they fit well with what you have to offer.

 - Examples of Pain Points: A list of pain points that you help to fix.

 - Company and Product Info: A concise list of points that hit the key points of your company and product.

-- Close: A list of the different directions you and the prospect can go if you chose to continue.
+- Close: A list of the different directions you and the prospect can go if you choose to continue.

 Creating Your Content